-Organic growth is complimented by strategic acquisition of smaller agencies.
+Organic growth is complimented by the strategic acquisition of smaller agencies and holiday lodge sites.
 The business continuously looks to expand its reach, actively researching opportunities for expansion into markets where we can leverage the use of our technology and expertise.